 Anyways if you manage to get ahead with Lavinia in play and cast either Pool or Machine, you’ll be the only one casting spells for the rest of the game!
 Easy win. 🙂

 Get Ravnica Allegiance

-If you want to try and open some of the cards in boosters you can get a Ravnica Bundle, which had a MSRP a bit over 40$, but you might get a deal on Amazon.
+If you want to try and open some of the cards in boosters you can get a Ravnica Bundle.
 You’ll get 10 boosters and 80 basic lands all coming in a nice sturdy box.

-If you want you can also get a whole booster box, which will cost you around 100 bucks, but you’ll get 36 boosters.
+Better yet, if you want you can also get a whole booster box with a whopping 36 boosters.

 Finally, if you like Magic the Gathering you should definitely give us a follow on Instagram.
 We post everything there – from MTG memes to new article alerts to Magic news.
 This way you’ll never miss a Top 10 list.